-- 5.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent" During the year ended 31 December 2018 Investment Firms did not terminate any existing relationships because of financial crime, terrorism or sanctions related concerns (2017: zero). - 5.12 In addition to terminating relationships, firms may be requested by law enforcement agencies to block or freeze accounts, or may themselves put additional controls around accounts if information is required from a customer.
-As at the end of 2018 there were 3 accounts blocked or frozen for money laundering or terrorism (2017: zero).
+- 4.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent" During the year ended 31 December 2019 Investment Firms did not terminate any existing relationships because of financial crime, terrorism or sanctions related concerns (2018: zero). - 4.12 In addition to terminating relationships, firms may be requested by law enforcement agencies to block or freeze accounts, or may themselves put additional controls around accounts if information is required from a customer.
+As at the end of 2019 there were 7 accounts blocked or frozen for money laundering or terrorism (2018: 3).